pnnv/notes/Networking/Routing Tables.md

 - Default Route
 - Destination

 - These routing tables can be maintained manually or dynamically.
-In dynamic routing, devices build and maintain their routing tables automatically by using routing protocols to exchange information about the surrounding network topology
+In dynamic routing, devices build and maintain their routing tables automatically by using routing protocols to exchange information about the surrounding network topology.
+Dynamic Routing tables allow devices to "listen" to the network and respond to occurrences like device failures and network congestion.
+Tables for static network devices do not change unless a network administrator manually changes them.